 - Evil Brit: One of the Trope makers.

 - Evil Sounds Deep: See Badass Baritone above.

-- Large Ham: In addition to being very interesting people, his roles also frequently tend to be this.
+- Large Ham: In addition to being very interesting people, his roles also frequently tended to be this.

 - When Alan saw the breadth of his article, he wept, for there were no more Tropes to conquer.